How Should A Bike Helmet Fit [Better Guideline]

 Chin Straps Should be Secured

-An appropriately secure chin strap is essential to keep the helmet secure during sudden movement or impact, decreasing the possibility of getting smashed and ensuring optimal protection for the rider.
+An appropriately secure chin strap is essential to keep the helmet in place during sudden movement or impact, thereby decreasing the likelihood of injury and ensuring optimal protection for the rider.
 Always examine and alter the chin strap regularly to ensure it is secure and increases the efficiency of your bicycle helmet.

 1. Proper Bike Helmet Fit

-2. The chin strap snug under the chin
+2. The chin strap is snug under the chin

 3. Two fingers beneath your chin strap